+MCE will work closely with community groups and local schools to recruit volunteers for geographically targeted campaigns encouraging households to implement energy saving actions and compete for rewards.
+This program will use the web tool and utility records to track the progress of groups.
+Participants will receive newsletters on their progress and competitive standing throughout the campaign.
 MCE will also work with local groups taking action to address climate change as a means to keep members engaged throughout the competition.
 Participants will compete for free energy efficient equipment.
 Middle and high-school students from participating households will be eligible to participate in a photo and essay contest about their experiences with energy efficiency.
-The winning entries will be put on display in MCE's energy efficiency demonstration room, the Barbara George Learning Center, and the winning students will receive scholarships.
+The winning entries will be put on display in MCE's Energy Efficiency Demonstration Room and the winning students will receive scholarships.